Sunday, November 30, 2025

 "I don't tell you how to pilot, you don't tell me how to kill sexy aliens," by the bad boy Johnny Storm.
 Or explaining Archimedes lever to "three of the most brilliant scientists in the world" three times.

 (The exceptions are the Silver Surfer and Mole-Man.
-Jennifer Garner and Paul Walter Hauser[2] get lines suited to the tragedy or comedy of the story respectively, and deliver them like actual Hollywood actors, with nuance and inner thoughts unsaid.)
+Julia Garner and Paul Walter Hauser[2] get lines suited to the tragedy or comedy of the story respectively, and deliver them like actual Hollywood actors, with nuance and inner thoughts unsaid.)

 The scene-changing twists - Silver Surfer rescue and baby Jesus - are *painfully* telegraphed and cliche, making the drawn out processes before those moments equally boring and agonizing.